Furry, arctic adventures with Cecilia Blomdahl

 - Grim absolutely loves being outdoors so every time we head out on adventures it gives me extra joy – because I know that I'm giving him his best life.
 You can see the excitement in his eyes when he gets to run around in the snow, or pull me along when I'm on skis, or when he sees a reindeer that he wants to go say hi to.

-Are there any things worth thinking about before heading out with a dog?
+Are there any things worth thinking about before heading out on a trip with a dog?

 - There are many things that are important to think about when adventuring with a dog, we always need to keep their health and happiness in mind and prepare accordingly for a successful trip.
 My most important ones here on Svalbard are listed below: